opengisch/QField-docs/documentation/get-started/how-to-contribute-translation.en.md

 ## 5. Review Your Translation

-- Confirm that the translation aligns with the guidelines provided in the ﻿[Translation process](https://github.com/opengisch/QField-docs?tab=readme-ov-file#translation-process).
+- Confirm that the translation aligns with the guidelines provided in the [Translation process](https://github.com/opengisch/QField-docs?tab=readme-ov-file#translation-process).

 ## 6. Synchronization and Testing